zoolanders/documentation/src/pages/essentials-for-yoothemepro/sources/providers/twitter.md

 {% $markdoc.frontmatter.description %}. {% .lead %}

-The **Twitter Source** feeds data from [Twitter](https://www.twitter.com/).
+The **Twitter Source** feeds data from [Twitter](https://www.twitter.com) profiles and tweets.
 Based on the [multi-instance](manager#multi-instance) source workflow it allows connecting to multiple accounts with different configurations.

 ---